Recognizing Mold Sickness Symptoms: Key Signs of Mold Exposure

 Mold Basics

 If you had a minor flood in your home, or even a burst pipe or leak, mold could move in.
-Also, areas with high humidity, including basements, crawl spaces, attics, and inside walls are prone to mold infestation.
+Also, areas with high humidity, including basements, crawl spaces, attics, and inside walls are prone to mold growth.

 Mold also lives off of organic matter.
 For this reason, it can cause serious damage to the structure of your building.
 It can leave behind warped boards, damaged walls, and even rotten support beams that could weaken the stability of your home’s structure.